-- 1 Navigate to the workspace where you want to import the workflow.

-- 2 Click Workspace > Form/View Designers in the Action toolbar.

-- 3 Click Import.
+- 1 Navigate to the workspace where you want to import the workflow. - 2 Click the Configure icon on next to the workspace title, then click Form/View Designers. - 3 Click Import.

-- The Import Definitions page is displayed.
+The Import Definitions page is displayed.

 - 4 Click Browse.

 - 5 Browse for and select the workflow that you want to import.

 - 6 Click OK > Close.